jlevy/og-equity-compensation/README.md

   the tax payments, or the company is a public company that has put in place a program for selling shares to pay the taxes.
   - ☝️ But for cash-strapped private startups, neither of these are possibilities.
-    This is the reason most startups use stock options rather than RSUs or stock awards (another way to grant stock we’ll discuss later).
+    This is the reason most startups use stock options rather than RSUs or stock awards.
 - RSUs are often considered less preferable to grantees since they remove control over when you owe tax.
 Options, if granted with an exercise price equal to the fair market value of the stock, are not taxed until exercise, an event under the control of the optionee.